 There is a constant need to give all students recognition for their effort, positive behaviour, academic and extracurricular achievements and to privately and publicly recognise that they are fulfilling the mission statement and values of the school.
 To reflect this, the school has half termly Celebration Assemblies.
-During these assemblies, the Headteacher and Year Leader recognise 'Subject Stars' as well as those who have developed their character 'beyond the classroom.'
+During these assemblies, the Headteacher and Year Leader recognise 'Subject Stars' as well as 'excellence in education' across the curriculum.